September Gardening Tips and To-Dos for the Pacific Northwest

 • parsley

 Harvest onions when the tops start to fall over.
-Be sure to stop watering onions when the stems turn yellow to force them into dormancy.
+Stop watering onions when the stems turn yellow to force them into dormancy.

 zinnia bloom heads from the September garden